southgateai/academic-hugo/content/worlds/simulation.md

  - We can speculate about *why* we might be here.
 Could it be a prison sentence, or a means of coercion?
 "Yes your life was OK but we could have easily given you a more unpleasant one, so do what we say or you're back in there!"
  - All things become possible, including an appeal to the admins of the simulation.
  - There might already be people around with the ability to control the simulation.
- - AI might be able to exploit features if the simulation we either can't or don't know about.
+ - AI might be able to exploit features of the simulation we either can't or don't know about.